MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-For the query ‘[PHRASE A], [COMPETITOR BRAND NAME] has 161 referring domains to their Home page, which is twice as many as you have (Figure 8.2.1).
+For the query ‘[PHRASE A], [COMPETITOR BRAND NAME] has 161 referring domains to their homepage, which is twice as many as you have (Figure 8.2.1).
 The average number is 41.
 You need to work on earning backlinks from more domains.

 For the query ‘[WORD B]’ and ‘[PAGE A]’, the average number of linking domains to pages for positions 2-9 is 43 and 25 respectively (Figure 8.2.2 and Figure 8.2.3).
 [COMPETITOR BRAND NAME] page that ranks for ‘[WORD B]’ has only 1 referring domain that we know of, and it may be relatively easy for you to steal this position from them, if you are able to build more backlinks from various authoritative domains.